-Vendors need to update their GVL registration with the new required information (as well as any other required information they failed to update previously) before 30 June 2023, and submit a TCF Compliance questionnaire before 31 July 2023.
+Vendors need to update their GVL registration with the new required information (as well as any other required information they failed to update previously) before 30 June 2023, and submit a TCF Vendor Compliance Form before 31 July 2023.
+Both new and existing TCF Vendors need to submit the Compliance Form.

-CMPs must ensure they host their scripts on a domain other than consensu.org subdomains before 10 July 2023.
+CMPs must ensure they host their scripts on a domain other than consensu.org subdomains before 31st July 2023.

-CMPs and Vendors are required to implement the new policies and specifications before 30 September 2023.
+CMPs and Vendors are required to implement the new policies and specifications before 20 November 2023.
 Publishers are strongly encouraged to review, if necessary, their implementation of the TCF in line with the new policies.